armory/documentation/_operator_reference/persistent-storage.md

   bucketLocation:
 ```

 - `jsonPath`: A path to a JSON service account with permission to read and write to the bucket to be used as a backing store.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
 - `project`: The Google Cloud Platform project you are using to host the GCS bucket as a backing store.
 - `bucket`: The name of a storage bucket that your specified account has access to.
 If not specified, a random name will be chosen.
 If you specify a globally unique bucket name that doesn't exist yet, Halyard will create that bucket for you.
 - `rootFolder`: The root folder in the chosen bucket to place all of Spinnaker's persistent data in.